How to Hide Content When Notifications Are on the Lock Screen in Windows 11

 Windows notifications can be helpful for staying informed, but they can also become a distraction.
 You can control whether notification content appears on your Windows 11 lock screen to protect your privacy.

-This setting prevents apps from displaying message previews or other sensitive details when your PC is locked.
-This way, anyone nearby can’t easily see your private information.
-For instance, apps like Mail or Microsoft Teams might show a message summary if this privacy setting isn’t enabled.
+Windows 11 privacy settings prevent apps from showing message previews or sensitive details when a PC is locked.
+This protection stops people nearby from easily seeing private information.
+For example, without this setting turned on, apps like Mail or Microsoft Teams might show a message summary on the lock screen.

 Go to Settings > System > Notifications.
 For each app, click its name and turn off the “Show notification content on the lock screen” toggle to hide private information when your computer is locked.